What is an implied term?

 This implied term is usually set out as an express term.
 However, if the contract does not expressly say or it doesn't give the correct pay, then the legislation will imply a term that the worker is entitled to reasonable remuneration or minimum wage for the work they provide.

-The duty to take reasonable care for the employee's health and safety
+The duty to take reasonable care of the employee's health and safety

 This duty states that the employer must ensure that the employee's physical and mental health is taken care of during employment.
 This also includes a duty to provide a safe and reasonable working environment.